 There’s no doubt being self-employed is a little more complicated when it comes to taxes than working for a traditional employer.
 As a self-employed individual, you have to calculate and pay the self-employment tax (SE), which covers your tax requirements for the Federal Insurance Contributions Act (FICA).
 FICA funds Social Security and Medicare.
 When you work for a traditional employer, your employer covers half of the tax for you.
 You, of course, pay the other half.

 But, when you’re self-employed, you are on the hook for all of it since you’re both the employer and the employee.
-The SE tax is 15.3 percent of your self-employment income and is separate from the federal income tax.
-To cover that added cost, it’s worth planning out your cash flow for the entire year and understanding “that you’re not just paying regular income tax — that you’re paying this additional amount of 15.3 percent,” says Andrew Oswalt, tax analyst at TaxAct.
+The self-employment tax is 15.3 percent of your self-employment income and is separate from the federal income tax.
+To cover that added cost, it’s worth planning out your cash flow for the entire year and understanding “you’re not just paying regular income tax — that you’re paying this additional amount of 15.3 percent,” says Andrew Oswalt, tax analyst at TaxAct.

 You’ll generally need to pay quarterly estimated taxes if your tax liability for the year is $1,000 or more.
-Since the IRS expects to receive tax payments as you earn your income, you’ll likely need to make estimated tax payments four times a year — in April, June, September, and January of the following year.
-The first payment for the current year is due the same day your last year’s tax return filing deadline.
-And even if you file an extension, you’ll still need to pay that same day.
+Since the IRS expects to receive tax payments as you earn your income, you’ll likely need to make estimated tax payments four times a year — in April, June, September, and January.
+The first payment for the current year is due the same day as the current year’s tax return on Tax Day.
+Even if you file an extension, you’ll still need to pay that same day.

 To avoid feeling strapped for cash when each payment deadline comes around — and to avoid the steep underpayment penalties if you don’t pay enough throughout the year — it’s important to account for all of your tax responsibilities ahead of time and set that money aside.